elatov/elatov.github.io/_posts/2012-10-11-installing-subsonic-on-fedora-17.md

 	/var/subsonic/transcode/lame

-The files under the &#8216;/var/subsonic/transcode&#8217; folder are the custom binaries.
-You can change which binaries it uses if it&#8217;s necessary.
+The files under the '/var/subsonic/transcode' folder are the custom binaries.
+You can change which binaries it uses if it's necessary.

 For some reason with my setup, subsonic would fail to start with the following message: